Inflammatory Bowel Disease Special Needs Factsheet

 Crohn's disease can involve any part of the digestive tract.
 It causes inflammation that extends much deeper into the layers of the intestinal wall and generally affects the entire bowel wall.

 The most common symptoms of ulcerative colitis and Crohn's disease are diarrhea and abdominal pain.
-Diarrhea can range from mild to severe, requiring as many as 20 or more trips to the bathroom a day.
-Frequent diarrhea can lead to weight loss, poor growth, dehydration, and malnutrition.
-In addition, continual loss of small amounts of blood in the stool can lead to anemia.
+Diarrhea can range from mild to severe, requiring frequent trips to the bathroom.
+Persistent diarrhea can lead to weight loss, poor growth, dehydration, and malnutrition.
+Also, continual loss of small amounts of blood in the stool can lead to anemia.

 Students with IBD may: